GERIATRIC EMERGENCY MEDICINE in Europe

 - To develop guidance on educational and service delivery programmes to improve care of older people in emergency departments

-- To develop collaboration with other societies active in influencing care of older people in emergency departments.
-This includes European organisations including the European Union Geriatric Medicine Society (EUGMS), the International
+- To develop collaboration with other societies active in influencing care of older people in emergency departments, including the European Union Geriatric Medicine Society (EUGMS) and the International Federation for Emergency Medicine

-- Collaboration in Emergency Geriatrics and geriatric emergency medicine chapters of other European and international organisations to propose quality improvement and clinical research studies on older people in the pre-hospital and ED settings
+- Collaboration with geriatric emergency medicine chapters of other European and international organisations to propose quality improvement and clinical research studies on older people in the pre-hospital and ED settings

 - To consult, deliberate and provide guidance on definitions, scope of practice and terms of reference of geriatric emergency care in emergency departments

-- To define the emerging subspecialty of Geriatric Emergency Medicine (GEM) for member European Union countries.
+- To define the emerging subspecialty of Geriatric Emergency Medicine (GEM) for member European countries

 - Workshops on GEM during EUSEM congress